Date: 22 August 2018. Red Tide

 Nature Walks at local parks in Fort Lauderdale.

-described to my children and I during nature walks in Broward
+children and I during nature walks in Broward County (Fort

-County (Fort Lauderdale, FL) some years ago.
-Back then every
+Lauderdale, FL) some years ago.
+Back then every Friday and

-Friday and Saturday the Parks Division offered a two-hour guided
+Saturday the Parks Division offered a two-hour guided tour of a

-tour of a park.
-We went on Friday because it was free.
+park.
+We went on Friday because park entrance was free.

 Weekends the parks charged admission fees.
 My kids and I